JanRocketMan/KelosBot/README.md

 Yeah, it could be interesting.
 We have wrote them for interestiong project.
 With standart configuration neural network can give to you nearly 92% accuracy.
 We have got such accuracy ;) By default, netwotk has something about 1,506,000 trainable params.
-This net is very simple, but it really workd fine for uor project:)
+This net is very simple, but it really worked fine for uor project:)
 ### What do I need to use these scripts?
 #### * First, you have to install some python libs by "pip"
 * Keras